How to Become a Data Analyst in Malaysia

 Let’s get down to the serious part.

 The most effective and to some extent rewarding way to go down the data analytics career is to enroll in a bachelor’s degree or specialized programmes.
 Now, your next question may be “How long does it take to become a data analyst?”
 A college degree usually takes around three to four years.”
 Which might be too long for most professionals.
+Educational institutions in Malaysia offer specialized programs and degrees tailored for aspiring data analysts, providing a robust foundation for a successful career in this field.

 With the plethora of training programmes, and training scholarships offered, your dream of becoming a data analysts might not actually be that far fetched.